The query interface of the web application should be – at least to some extend – quite self explanatory.

 After successful job submission, your job will appear in the job list in the left side bar (5).
 Its name corresponds to the result-table name, which is either the current time stamp or a name that you provided in the table field (2) below the query form, before submitting your query.
 For now, the jobs are sorted by time with the most recent ones at the top.

 Above the text area, you can find the “Database browser” (7).
 This is very useful to find out which columns exist for which table in which database.
 Hover with the mouse over the columns for a short description.
-For more information consult the documentation pages on Simulations for an overview on the tables for each simulation or visit the detailed column description page for each table in the Tables section.
+For more information consult the documentation pages on Database tables section in the navigation bar above.

-For queries that are expected to take longer than 30 seconds, please switch from “Short queue” (time out after 30 seconds) to “Long queue” (time out after 40 min) (3) (see Job Queue for more information).
-For any jobs that take longer than that, you need to break up your task into smaller chunks and submit it piecewise, most probably using a script for sending UWS jobs.
+For queries that are expected to take longer than 30 seconds, please switch from “Short queue” (time out after 30 seconds) to “Long queue” (time out after 40 min) (3).
+For any jobs that take longer than that, you need to break up your task into smaller chunks and submit it piecewise, most probably using the tutorials.
 Since the jobs are submitted asynchronously, you can close the browser window while waiting for your results to be finished and come back later again at any time.

 You can view your results by clicking on the table name for your job in the job list (5) and then choosing the “Results Table” tab (8).